 - Cut up through the centre of sausage with scissors.

 - Gently peel off casing and remove sausage meat.

-- Use in recipe!
+- Use in this recipe!

-How to Make a Breakfast Strata
+How To Make Breakfast Strata

 - Add cooked crumbled sausage and cranberries.

-Should Strata be Covered While Baking?
+Should It Be Covered While Baking?

-Tips for Making this Sausage Casserole Recipe
+Tips for Making This Recipe

 - Ensure that after cooking the sausage, the grease is drained well.
 You don’t want that added grease to your strata recipe.
 Ain’t nobody got time for that.